jvillasante/resume/Readme.md

 just cluttered up, while all I wanted 'them' to have is a good looking two page resume.
 Naturally turned to Latex.

-Looking at some Latex resumes online I found non that I really liked, so I gave it my best shot.
+Looking at some Latex resumes online I found one that I really liked, so I gave it my best shot.
 The I documented my effort here on Github as I expect more geeks want their resume to be typeset like this.